 You were the grand finale’ of the moment like the last round of fireworks at Navy Pier in Chicago on the fourth of July weekend.
-Of course, the onlookers had their experience that would soon be spun into the water cooler anti biblical “see I told y’all she ain’t changed” commentary with no thought of your experience.
-In a moment of breakdown and devastation it can feel like your reaction is more notable than the pain that got you there in the first place.
+Of course, the onlookers had their experience that would soon be spun into the water cooler anti-biblical “see I told y’all she ain’t changed” commentary with no thought of your experience.
+In a moment of breakdown and devastation, it can feel like your reaction is more notable than the pain that got you there in the first place.

 Let’s not mistake this writing for one meant to speak to the outside of personal chaos; I’m not into entertaining the irrelevant without context.
-The "outside" (situations created and people made privy to your pain that are given the power to impact you emotionally, spiritually, and socially) is worth mentioning only to bring awareness.
+The "outside" (situations created and people made privy to your pain that is given the power to impact you emotionally, spiritually, and socially) is worth mentioning only to bring awareness.
 The “outside” is usually made to be a factor at low points in our lives by us.

 Now that we’ve gotten that out of the way, let’s move on.
 Understanding the outside is necessary to make us go inside to gain clarity and strength is the only context in which the outside should be acknowledged.
 When the outside of heartbreak is entertained it becomes the D you don’t want – DISTRACTION.
 But the D no one wants but just about everyone has is the way of the 21st century.
 Yep, community D is still a thing.
 The only difference these days with this D is there will be no comfort upon entry or exit.
 I mean, if we take a moment to chat about the many forms the D can take it’s easy to see how we invite the outside to the forefront of our lives without even realizing it.

-The D can be binge watching your days away on whatever app keeps you glued to the couch or bed, drinking, using every available moment socializing or entertaining, social media, shopping, gambling, sex, alcohol, constant counterproductive alone time, pornography, or overeating food just to name a few.
+The D can be binge-watching your days away on whatever app keeps you glued to the couch or bed, drinking, using every available moment socializing or entertaining, social media, shopping, gambling, sex, alcohol, constant counterproductive alone time, pornography, or overeating food just to name a few.